unruggable-labs/x402/typescript/packages/extensions/src/ens/README.md

 ## Authorizing and verifying ENS identities

 The extension does not assert ownership.
-Applications that need to authorize a specific ENS identity SHOULD verify the name independently.
-Verification may be performed using:

-- [ENSIP-19](https://docs.ens.domains/ensip/19/) primary-name workflow: resolve the `payTo` address via reverse lookup, confirm the returned primary name matches the advertised `info.payee.ens`, and resolve that name forward to ensure it maps back to the same address.
-Only treat an ENS entry as authoritative once independent checks succeed.
+Applications that require authorization of a specific ENS identity SHOULD perform independent verification.
+ENS identities associated with both payee and payer addresses MAY be verified using the [ENSIP-19](https://docs.ens.domains/ensip/19/) primary-name workflow.
+An ENS entry SHOULD be treated as authoritative only after such independent verification succeeds.

 ## Runtime helpers

 The `declareEnsExtension` helper defined in `core.ts` constructs an extension object from an `EnsInfo` payload and validates it against the bundled JSON Schema.
-It returns `{ valid, errors, extension }`, allowing transmission to be conditioned on successful validation..
+It returns `{ valid, errors, extension }`, allowing transmission to be conditioned on successful validation.
 This entry point accepts both payee and payer metadata.
 Payee metadata is supplied in `PaymentRequired`.
 Payer metadata may be appended in `PaymentPayload`.

 ### Example